-- Squamous cell carcinoma of the oesophagus.
 This occurs in about 4 out of 10 cases in the UK.
-This type arises from cells which are on the inside lining of the oesophagus.
+This type arises from the cells lining the oesophagus.
 This type mainly occurs in the upper two thirds of the oesophagus.

 The symptoms, treatment and outlook are similar for both of these types.
 (There are some rare types of cancer which arise from other cells in the oesophagus.
 These are not dealt with further in this leaflet.)

 What causes oesophageal cancer?